 - The quality of clinical services our members receive

-- The types of services our members receive, so we can ensure they get appropriate services for their specific medical conditions
+- The types of services our members get, to make sure they get the right services for their specific conditions

-- Member satisfaction with their healthcare and ways we can better serve them
+- How satisfied members are with their healthcare, so we can find ways to better serve them

-- How well our network providers coordinate member healthcare
+- How well our network providers coordinate our members’ healthcare

-- Member use of preventive care services, so we can ensure they receive the right kinds of care
+- Use of preventive care services, to make sure member get the right kinds of care

 - Assess the availability and accessibility of the providers in our networks